BerntA/InfestusIssues/README.md

 # Infestus Issues
-Please post any issues, bug, feature requests, etc for Infestus here!
+Please post any issues, bugs, feature requests, etc for Infestus here!

 For crash reports, please include the dmp file, normally found in the steam/dumps folder...